charltonaustin/blog-hugo/content/checklists-follow-up.md

 ]
 ---

-Before I wrote about checklists, [here](https://charltonaustin.com/2019/09/09/using-checklist-in-software-development.md).
+Before I wrote about checklists, [here](https://charltonaustin.com/posts/using-checklist-in-software-development/).
-In it I talked about a dream.
+In it I talked about a dream of having checklist for consistency sake.